ksun27/Fantasyzer/README.md

 }
 ```

-## [Link to commented first draft schema](db.js) (_a link to the first draft of your Schemas in db.js_)
+## [Link to commented first draft schema](db.js) (_TODO: a link to the first draft of your Schemas in db.js_)

 ## Wireframes

-(_wireframes for all of the pages on your site; they can be as simple as photos of drawings or you can use a tool like Balsamiq, Omnigraffle, etc._)
+(_TODO: wireframes for all of the pages on your site; they can be as simple as photos of drawings or you can use a tool like Balsamiq, Omnigraffle, etc._)

 /list/create - page for creating a new shopping list